OCA/sale-workflow/sale_order_general_discount_triple/README.rst

 To use features of this module, you need to:

 #.
 Go to Settings > General Settings > Pricing
 #.
-Under pricing section, select your prefered Discount type from 'General Discount' field.
+Under pricing section, select your prefered Discount type from 'General Discount' field and
+   the same for 'Pricelist Discount'.
 #.
+Option 'No apply' will disable functionality, so this kind of discount type won't be applied on lines.
-The selected discount type among the 3 discounts will be automatically parsed on sale order line while using 'Discount %' text field.
+#.
+The selected global discount type among the 3 discounts will be automatically parsed on sale order line while using 'Discount %' text field.
+#.
+If pricelist has a discount, it will be applied on the selected pricelist discount.
+#.
+If 'General Discount' and 'Pricelist Discount' have the same discount position, 'General Discount' will be applied.

 Changelog
 =========